Royal College of Nursing reduces staff absence

 Organisational Development Advisor

 The British Heart Foundation tools have been designed with the needs of the modern workforce in mind.
-The BHF Health at Work monthly e-newsletter and updates is part of the way we ensure our health and wellbeing advocates are kept fresh, up to date and motivated.”
+The BHF Health at Work e-newsletter and updates is part of the way we ensure our health and wellbeing advocates are kept fresh, up to date and motivated.”
 Pauline says.